USAFE hosts first-ever basic fighter maneuver exercise at Ramstein

 |Downloads:

-This work, USAFE hosts first-ever basic fighter maneuver exercise at Ramstein, by SrA Thomas Karol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAFE hosts first-ever basic fighter maneuver exercise at Ramstein [Image 3 of 3], by A1C Tabatha Chapman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT